 Health Indicator Report of Child Injury Deaths

-Along with the rate of overall child injury death, the intent of child injury death varies as a child ages.
-From 2009-2018, the youngest children primarily died from unintentional injury death.
+Along with the rate of overall child injury death, the intent of child injury death varies as children age.
+From 2011-2020, the youngest Utah children primarily died from unintentional injury death.
 As a child ages and reaches the teenage years, however, the rate of suicide death competes with unintentional injury and even surpasses it in the 15-17 age group.
-Infant (<1) and 18-19 year old children also saw higher relative rates of homicide than the other child age groups.
+Infant (<1) and 18-19-year-old children also saw higher relative rates of homicide than the other child age groups.

 NotesICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03. [[br]]*Use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards. [[br]]**The estimate has been suppressed because 1) the relative standard error is greater than 50% or can't be determined or 2) the observed number of events is very small and not appropriate for publication.

 Data SourceUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health